Community & Enrichment

 The Jefferson and Walentas Scholarship Programs encompass so much more than simply receiving a check every semester.

 To help build a strong sense of community and to enhance all Scholars’ experiences at U.Va. as leaders, scholars, and citizens, the Foundation offers a comprehensive set of enrichment opportunities.

 Institute for Leadership & Citizenship

-During the summer prior to their third year, all Scholars are invited to participate in a foreign travel/study experience through one of the many opportunities provided by the University’s International Studies Office (in 2017, there were 30 unique opportunities).
+During the summer prior to their third year, all Scholars are invited to participate in a foreign travel/study experience through one of the many opportunities provided by the University’s International Studies Office.
 Following the structured program, each Scholar has the opportunity to undertake an independently designed inquiry into a topic of personal interest.

 Every year, hundreds of Scholars receive mentoring, advice, and shadowing opportunities from members of the JSF community.
 The Foundation invites all Scholars to join a custom online platform, where they can interact with and meet other members of the JSF community, including current Scholars and Fellows, faculty, alumni, and volunteers.
 Foundation staff are also happy to make introductions, when appropriate.